ffavero/resonance_tap_test/README.md

 ## Usage

-In klipper console use the macro
+In klipper console use the macros

 ```
+CALIBRATE_THRESHOLD
 CALIBRATE_Z_RESONANCE
 ```